joelee2012/api4jenkins/docs/source/user/example.rst

     >>> job.set_next_build_number(1)

-iterate all builds of this project, following are same
+iterate builds(latest 100 builds) of this project, following are same

     >>> for build in job:
     ...     print(build)